nostoneunturned/nostoneunturned.github.io/_posts/2020-1-9-Part-2-Gameplay.md

 #### Rules for an Overloaded Mood

 A Mood gets overloaded when the Mood Level is above the Overload Threshold and the Mood Die rolls under the Mood Level.
-You and the Arbiters should take this into account when applying Details for that roll, and you should incorporate the over-use of that Mood in your roleplay while you remain overloaded.
+You and the Arbiters should take this into account when applying Details for that roll, and you should incorporate the over-use of that Mood in your roleplay while you remain overloaded, as well as following these rules:

-Rolling while Overloaded

 Be sure to increment whatever Mood you roll, even when Overloaded.